All about MPG files

 MPEG: Motion Picture Expert Group

 MPEG stands for "Motion Picture Expert Group".
-It is an international file standard for compressing video and audio files and then decompressing them when the corresponding file is played. mpg is now being used across the board to convert files of all kinds into a smaller format and thereby facilitate playback and transfer to storage media.
+It is an international file standard for compressing video and audio files and then decompressing them when the corresponding file is played.
+MPG is now being used across the board to convert files of all kinds into a smaller format and thereby facilitate playback and transfer to storage media.
 Related standards are MPEG-4 and mp3, which are used for video and music files.

 Compression over various optimization phases